rsta2/circle-docs/docs/basic-system-services/time.rst

 * A fine grained, consecutive system tick counter in microseconds
 * A possibly greater number of kernel timers, which elapse after a given number of coarse system ticks, resulting in a callback function to be executed
 * Up to four periodic timer handlers, called 100 times per second
-* Delaying program execution for a number of milli- or microseconds
+* Delaying program execution for a number of milli-, micro- or nanoseconds
 * One fine grained periodic user timer, executing a callback function in an interval down to microseconds
 * Converting time values (seconds since 1970-01-01 00:00:00) into time components (i.e. year, month, day, hour, minute, seconds) or reversed or into a string representation